 4. Walk & Exercise

 Walking and exercising are both incredibly effective tools for managing and controlling anxiety.
-When you walk or exercise, your brain releases feel-good chemicals like dopamine that help calm anxious thoughts and improve your overall mental health.
+Research shows that when you walk or exercise, your brain releases dopamine.
+Dopamine is basically feel-good chemical that help calm anxious thoughts and improve your overall mental health.

 When you’re anxious, your thoughts often spiral through your mind.

-Taking a walk or exercising can break this cycle by giving you something else to focus on and creating a rhythm that helps settle racing thoughts.
+Walk or exercise basically switch your mind to another mode by giving you something else to focus that helps settle random thoughts.
 Even a short 10-15 minute walk can act like a reset button.
-Furthermore, anxiety often shows up in the body which lead to multiple issues like tight shoulders, clenched jaw, shallow breathing.
+Furthermore, anxiety often shows up in the body which lead to multiple issues like tight shoulders, clenched jaw and shallow breathing.
 Movement helps to Loosen up tense muscles and promote deeper, more relaxed breathing.

 5. Healthy Lifestyle